magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 ## magicsandbox.Dev

-The App [magicsandbox.Dev](https://magicsandbox.ai?_app=magicsandbox.Dev) is an easy way to create and publish Magic Apps without installing anything on your computer.
+The App [magicsandbox.Dev](https://magicsandbox.ai?_app=magicsandbox.Dev) is an easy way to create and publish Apps without installing anything on your computer.
 It provides a live preview so you can test your App as you develop and includes a button for easy publishing.

 With magicsandbox.Dev, you'll edit a `magic.json` file.
-This file can include all of the keys documented in [Magic Apps](#magic-apps), like `script`, `style`, and `html`.
+This file can include all of the keys documented in [Apps](#apps), like `script`, `style`, and `html`.
 However, trying to edit code inside of a JSON file is inconvenient, so `magic.json` accepts additional keys enabling you to edit code using separate files instead.
 For example, rather than editing `script` in `magic.json` directly, you can create multiple JavaScript files.
 When magicsandbox.Dev builds your App, it will combine all of your files and populate `script`, `style`, and `html` for you.

 ### magic.json